tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 2. Make sure that traffic direction is set on "Ingress"
 3. Indicate to which of your instances you want this rule to apply by selecting "Specified target tags" in the "Targets" drop-down list, and then specify the names of these in the "Target tags" box below.
 Alternatively, you can select the option "All instances in the network" in the drop-down menu so the rule automatically applies to all your instances.
 4. Introduce "0.0.0.0/0" in the field "Source IPv4 ranges"
-5. In the section "Protocols and ports" check "TCP" and then in the box below introduce the four-digit number that identifies the port where Jupyter is being executed in your instance.
+5. In the section "Protocols and ports" check "TCP" and then in the box below introduce the four-digit number that identifies the port where Jupyter notebook is being executed in your instance.

 {{% warning %}}